kcstokely/Music-Creator/README.md

 Creates a midi file, randomly generated according to an energy model.

-You can read a tiny bit about what that means in the comments.
+You can read a tiny bit about what that means in the code comments.

 There are a few well-named parameters that can be played with.